Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 ## 8.4 ROS2 Development Environment Configuration

-:::{Note}
+>[!Note]
+>

-Note: The provided Raspberry Pi image comes pre-installed and pre-configured with the development environment.
-This lesson is only provided for learning and reference purpose only.
+>**The provided Raspberry Pi image comes pre-installed and pre-configured with the development environment.
+This lesson is only provided for learning and reference purpose only.**
+>
 :::

 During the subsequent learning and development processes, users can improve their efficiency by optimizing development environment and installing plugins.